2 New Features and Changes

 Increased parallelism is applied in package builds.

-framework with the RPM database.
-By informingfapolicyd
+fapolicyd framework with the RPM database.
+By informing

-to support integrity checking.
-The plugin's functionality extends its coverage beyond just Yum transactions to changes made by RPM as a whole.
-Thus, the plugin is effectively a replacement to the Yum plugin. -
+by RPM as a whole.
+Thus, the plugin is effectively a replacement to the Yum plugin.

 This added support to the rpm command enables you to use EdDSA-generated keys for signing and verifying packages.
 However, RSA continues to be the default public key algorithm in GnuPG.

-RPM supports the Zstandard (
+RPM supports the Zstandard (zstd) compression algorithm, which makes

-) compression algorithm, which makes package installations faster, especially in large transactions.
-Oracle Linux 9 uses Zstandard as the default compression algorithm. -
+package installations faster, especially in large transactions.
+Oracle Linux 9 uses

-New options available for DNF
+New Options Available for DNF

 The following are new DNF options: